SciNim/impulse/README.md

 ## FFT

-Currently this library only consists of an FFT module, which wraps [PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft).
+The FFT part of this library wraps [PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft).

 For the C++ backend an optimized version of PocketFFT is used, in the